-- Protecting pupils from maltreatment. - Preventing the impairment of pupils' mental and physical health or development. - Ensuring that pupils grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all pupils to have the best outcomes.
+- Providing help and support to meet the needs of pupils as soon as problems emerge. - Protecting pupils from maltreatment, whether that is within or outside the home, including online. - Preventing the impairment of pupils' mental and physical health or development. - Ensuring that pupils grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all pupils to have the best outcomes.